xealah/ModIndex/README.md

 > By adding Mod Index to your server, you agree to these terms of service.

+> If you have any questions about these Terms and Conditions, You can email us at contact@xealah.com.

 ## Terms of Service
 Intentional command spam or attempts to crash the bot should not be made.